 2. PHP all the way.

 This is a tight-knit group.
 I was talking with Korvin about this and we came to the conclusion that it's probably due to PHP's initial boom-and-bust popularity.
 PHP won the server-side web wars, but in the process became something of a laughingstock, as it became synomous with poor code examples, beginners and bad practices.
 As PHP developers, we're used to taking shit when we tell other developers about our preferred language.
-So when we all get to congregate there's almost a collective sigh of relief that we don't have to explain our preferences, at least for the moment.
+So when a significant portion of the PHPc get to congregate there's almost a collective sigh of relief that we don't have to explain our preferences, at least for the moment.

 Of course, PHP has become really, really good, but that's a subject for another time.